 To create structure, I made the morning and evening routines.
-That way I could successfully get two children ready for school and make it work on time.
+That way I could successfully get three children ready for school and make it work on time.
 Boy is my husband lucky he does not have to take part in such craziness.
 He is off to work before any of us even thinks about waking up.
 Vent and rant over.
 To prevent morning meltdowns, you need a good evening routine establishment first.

 An evening/ nighttime routine is important because it can negatively or positively affect the mornings.
 A great evening routine involves him changing out of his school clothes, taking a shower (everyday good luck), completing homework, and not waiting until bedtime to get hugs, water, snack, or anything else.
 Everything has been wisely added to the list, so he knows it should be done before bedtime.
 Grab your free evening routine printable here.

 The morning routine starts with his alarm going off.
 The order that he completes the task is not as important as getting everything done.
 Grab your free morning routine here.